Confused about choosing the best DNA tests for genealogy?

 Methods for contacting matches

 As for me, I’ve had great results using FamilyTree DNA and Ancestry, was unimpressed by 23andme, and am completely baffled by the results I got from LivingHistory, which touts itself as providing county-level results in the UK.
-To say that this was not my experience with LivingHistory, and that their results differed about 85 percent from other test companies’ results, sums things up for me.
+Their results differed about 85 percent from other test companies’ results, leading me to question the scope of the databases they use for comparison.

-My FTDNA and Ancestry DNA tests have been extremely rewarding and I urge any genealogists who have not taken the leap into DNA tests to dive in, with Mark’s article as a good guide.
+My FTDNA and Ancestry DNA tests have been extremely rewarding and I urge any genealogists who have not taken the leap into DNA tests to dive in, with the ISGG article as a good guide.

 For other posts on genetic genealogy and DNA tests at Sassy Jane Genealogy, click here.